sdamolini/sdamolini.github.io/_posts/2020-03-19-Tutorial - Create a New Environment with Anaconda (Windows 10).md

 <a id="Use-Your-New-Environment"></a>
 ## 2.3.
 Use Your New Environment

-To use your new enviroment, there is one more step to do everytime. se the Anaconda prompt and type:
+To use your new environment, there is one more step to do every time.
+Open the Anaconda prompt and type:

 **conda activate NameOfYourEnvironment**